Q & A

 Why coconut soy wax?

 At Witch's Mark Candle Co.
-Inc. we use a coconut soy wax blend because it is cleaner burning than traditional soy or paraffin waxes, which means it produces less soot and is healthier for you.
+Inc. we use a coconut palm wax because it is cleaner burning than traditional soy or paraffin waxes, which means it produces less soot and is healthier for you.
 It also burns longer than traditional soy or paraffin waxes so your favourite candles will last longer.
 Yay!
 Coconut wax is almost always blended with soy or some other wax to help increase the melting point, as coconut wax on its own tends to be very soft and melts prematurely in high temperatures especially during warmer seasons.

 Why wood wicks?